 The Guy who runs the Best Hostel is one of the kindest people I met on my trip to Sri Lanka.
 This says a lot because Sri Lankans are all incredibly kind.

 If you have three weeks in Sri Lanka, you can continue on past Kandy towards the rest of the cultural triangle.

 Sigiriya (1-2 days)

-I hiked up Pidurangala Rock for sunrise and it was breathtaking, literally and figuratively.
-The hike is challenging, but only takes about an hour and is well worth it for the amazing views.
+I hiked up Pidurangala Rock for sunrise, and it was breathtaking, literally and figuratively.
+The hike is challenging but only takes about an hour.

-There are other things to do in Sigiriya and the nearby town of Dambulla.
-Two days is enough time to see the best things in Sigiriya.
+There are other things to do in Sigiriya and in the nearby town of Dambulla, but two days is enough time to see the best things in Sigiriya.